 We check vegetation indices very often, in particular NDVI, MSAVI, and NDRE.
 It helps us estimate the crop health and interfere with the situation if necessary.
 We also use the smart zoning feature, which shows the state of vegetation in different field zones.
 This way, we can schedule the required activities better.
 Also, we like that we can attach satellite images to a mobile app, which facilitates field operations.

 We can identify early weed growth and pest infestations remotely.
 It assists in detecting water stress or tracking the damage from hail or strong winds.
-Besides, currently, EOS Crop Monitoring helps check soil moisture.
+Besides, currently, EOSDA Crop Monitoring helps check soil moisture.